department-for-transport-public/naptanmapper/README.md

 - Change the toggle to Locality (2.1.2)
 - Dependent in Select Variable input (2.1.3), select the correct locality by name or code (2.1.4)
 - The map will display all stops in that locality
 - Select the specific stop on the map.
-You can check this is the correct stop by checcking the now highlighted row
+You can check this is the correct stop by checking the now highlighted row
 - If the stop is the wrong one, select Clear selected stops (2.1.5) and repeat

 Once the correct stop is selected, it will be highlighted red.
 You can view this in the context of other stops in that locality.

 ## 4 Suggestions and bugs
-If you have any suggestions to improve the naptanmapper app or find any bugs, please add them in the [Issues](https://github.com/department-for-transport/naptan-mapper/issues) section of this GitHub repo.
+If you have any suggestions to improve the naptanmapper app or find any bugs, please add them in the [Issues](https://github.com/department-for-transport-public/naptanmapper/issues) section of this GitHub repo.
 Please include information on your usage needs of the app, how to replicate the bug (if applicable), and requirements for any improvement.

 ## 5 Contact
 If you have any further questions, please contact the NaPTAN inbox: Naptan.NPTG@dft.gov.uk